matthewhairsnape/Airline-appnew1/HOW_LANDING_TIME_WORKS.md

    - Look for: `🔄 Real-time update received: Landing time may have changed`

 3. **Is time conversion correct?**
-   - Verify times are in UTC format
+   - Verify times are in UTC format (check logs for "✅ Using arrival dateUtc")
    - Check for: `dateUtc` vs `dateLocal` in API response
+   - If you see "⚠️ WARNING: missing dateUtc", Cirium API may not be providing UTC time
+   - **CRITICAL**: Landing time must be in UTC to UTC to work correctly for users in different timezones

 4. **Is UI updating?**
    - Check for: `🕐 Landing time updated: ... → ...`